matthisstenius/Chief/README.md

 [![Build Status](https://travis-ci.org/matthisstenius/Chief.svg?branch=master)](https://travis-ci.org/matthisstenius/Chief)

 A simple Command bus.
-As default it uses Laravels IoC container but that can be swappedat run time against another implementation.
+As default it uses Laravels IoC container but that can be swapped at runtime against another implementation.

 ## Installation